 Executive Sessions

-Before convening in executive session, the chair/president will publicly announce the general purpose for excluding the public from the meeting place and the time when the executive session will be concluded.
+Before convening in executive session, the chair/president will publicly announce the general purpose for excluding the public from the meeting and announce the time when the executive session will be concluded.
 The executive session may be extended to a stated later time by announcement of the chair/president.

 An executive session may be conducted for one or more of the following purposes: